 The League of Women Voters is an action group.
-However, it may take action only on issues which have been extensively studied and on which the members are agreed.
+However, it may take action only on issues which have been extensively studied and on which the members agree.
 When the League has a position on any issue, separate material is published to promote the League's stand.
-This is not funded by the Education Fund to ensure the distinction between League Action and Voters Service information.
+This is not funded by the Education Fund to ensure the distinction between League action and Voters Services information.

 Ways we take action

 It is the responsibility of each League Board to direct and plan League action, which may include "calls for action" to the membership.

 The League Is

 As an organization, the League does not support or oppose political parties or candidates.

 The League takes action on selected governmental issues based on a firm foundation of careful study.

 The League is dedicated to encouraging informed citizen participation in the political process.

 Our members study all viewpoints and come to consensus before taking action on an issue.